* Dow up after record close; on track for 6th straight gain

 Shares of UPS dipped 0.1 percent to $104.39 while Amazon

 rose 0.5 percent to $401.21.
 FedEx Corp gained 0.8

 In another black eye for the retail industry, the hackers

 who attacked Target Corp and compromised up to 40

 million credit cards and debit cards also managed to steal

 encrypted personal identification numbers, a senior payments

-though it remained down 1.7 percent over the past five sessions.
+the stock's price over the past five sessions.

 In the telecom sector, sources close to the matter told

 Reuters that Japan's SoftBank Corp was in talks to buy